aditis64/Anti-Sleep-Alarm/README.md

-# AntiSleepAlarm

-Designed a driver normality monitoring system capable of detecting drowsiness behaviors of driver in a short time.
-This system is based on eye closure of the driver can differentiate normal eye blink and drowsiness and detect the drowsiness while driving.
+Designed and developed an advanced driver monitoring system aimed at detecting drowsiness and fatigue in drivers in real-time.
+The system utilizes eye closure patterns to analyze the driver's blinking behavior, distinguishing between normal eye blinks and signs of drowsiness.
+By identifying subtle changes in the eye's movement, the system can effectively detect drowsiness while driving, providing timely alerts to prevent accidents caused by driver fatigue.

-Here is the review link: https://drive.google.com/file/d/1TCcw79pgj4U-xQWvUOtaLdk5ZdDALp8i/view?usp=sharing
+And the review link: https://drive.google.com/file/d/1TCcw79pgj4U-xQWvUOtaLdk5ZdDALp8i/view?usp=sharing